 Another parliament member Judith Sargentini while buttressing Krišjānis Kariņš point maintained that, “We lose billions of euros to money laundering, terrorist financing, and tax evasion – money that should go to fund our hospitals, schools, and infrastructure.”
 She insisted that “[the parliament] introduce tougher measures, widening the duty of financial entities to undertake customer due diligence.
 This will shine a light on those who hide behind companies and trusts and should keep our financial systems clean,”

-This new development is coming weeks after twenty-two European countries to a landmark blockchain partnership that will see the region lead innovative development in the emerging technology.
-The European Commission that a total of 22 countries signed the declaration to establish the European Blockchain Partnership.
+This new development is coming weeks after twenty-two European countries agreed to a landmark blockchain partnership that will see the region lead innovative development in the emerging technology.
+The European Commission announced that a total of 22 countries signed the declaration to establish the European Blockchain Partnership.

 Head of the International Monetary Fund (IMF) Christine Lagarde, recently called for an open-minded approach and regulations towards cryptocurrencies especially Bitcoin.
 In her latest blog post, Lagarde tasked policymakers on the need to create a balanced regulatory framework around cryptocurrencies which she said will significantly impact on how people will carry out transactions.